 The Sleep Disorders Center provides testing in a state-of-the-art lab, focusing on quality of care, patient comfort and convenience, and responsiveness to referring physicians.
-The Center consists of a 4-bed state of the art sleep lab and is located on the first floor of the Hospital in the Cardiopulmonary wing.
+The Center consists of a 4-bed state of the art sleep lab and is located on the third floor of the Hospital.
 Patient rooms are equipped to monitor patients during sleep and to provide non-invasive ventilation.
 The center offers diagnostics and treatment for Insomnia, Snoring & Obstructive Sleep Apnea, Restless Legs Syndrome and other sleep disorders.

 - Wash your hair, shower and shave before you come in.
 This helps us obtain quality signals throughout the night.

 - Do not drink caffeinated beverages or nap after noon on the day of the study.

 - Bring a list of your medications including names and doses.
 If you take medications at night, you should bring these with you.
 We are not able to dispense medications in the Sleep Disorders Center.